jeremyli16/ValoGM/README.md

 **Game Phases**
 - `new_game → preseason → regular_season → playoffs → offseason → regular_season → ...`
-- Each week advance simulates that week's matches, updates standings, ticks morale, and checks for phase transitions
+- Each week advance simulates that week's matches, updates standings, ticks morale, grows pair chemistry for all teams, and checks for phase transitions
+- **Intersplit offseason (between splits 1→2 and 2→3):** lasts exactly 1 week — no contract renewals, no transfer window, no free agency; only weekly player and chemistry ticks fire
+- **End-of-season offseason (after split 3):** full 4-week window — transfer window opens, expiring contracts are flagged, renewal offers resolved, free agency active
 - **Background region simulation:** all 3 non-player regions run their regular-season matches each week alongside the player's league; when the player's league enters playoffs, the other 3 regions' full playoff brackets are auto-simulated in one shot (results stored in `otherPlayoffBrackets`); new schedules are generated for all 4 regions each offseason transition

 **Coaching Staff**